Broccolini: Description

 Broccolini has a similar structure to sprouting-type broccoli.
 It grows to 80 cm, with a slender elongated stem that is 15–30 cm long.
 It is annual or biennial, herbaceous, and glabrous.

-Consumption
+Culinary use

-The entire vegetable (leaves, young stems, unopened flower shoots, and flowers) is consumable.
+The entire vegetable (leaves, young stems, unopened flower shoots, and flowers) is edible.
 Its flavor is sweet, with notes of both broccoli and asparagus, although it is not closely related to the latter.

 Common cooking methods include sautéing, steaming, boiling, and stir frying.
-According to a 2005 study assessing how Australians cooked broccolini, the majority used steaming, with less stir-frying, and a small minority ate it raw or in a salad.
+According to a 2005 study assessing how Australians cooked broccolini, the majority used steaming, with fewer choosing stir-frying, and a small minority ate it raw or in a salad.

 Nutrition

 Broccolini is a source of vitamin A, vitamin C and vitamin K, folate and glucosinolates.

 Broccolini contains a similar profile of phenolic acids to other vegetables in the Brassica family, most notably containing flavonoids.
 Research into flavonoids in broccolini leaves has suggested they can inhibit the growth of some cancers.
 Such research has found that common cooking methods reduce broccolini's phenolic acid content, particularly boiling.